Jerry Goldsmith: Concert works

-Personal life and death
+Personal life

 Goldsmith was married twice.
 He was first married to Sharon Hennagin in 1950; they divorced in 1970.
 He married Carol Heather Sheinkopf in 1972, and the couple remained together until his death in 2004.
 His oldest son Joel Goldsmith (1957–2012) was also a composer and collaborated with his father on the score for Star Trek: First Contact, composing approximately twenty-two minutes of the score.
 Goldsmith also conducted Joel's theme for The Untouchables and composed the theme for the pilot Hollister, scored by Joel.
 Goldsmith's daughter, Carrie Goldsmith, went to high school with Titanic film score composer James Horner, who also composed music for Star Treks second and third films: Star Trek II: The Wrath of Khan and Star Trek III: The Search for Spock.
 Carrie Goldsmith was working on a biography of her father, though the book has been suspended indefinitely for unspecified reasons.
 Ellen Smith, who sang the title song for Wild Rovers, shortened her surname but was actually his daughter, Ellen Goldsmith.